shireenhamza/maximromanov.github.io/_posts/2016-03-29-ChronoCoverage.md

 The precision of results also varies because of differencies in book structure.
 We get more precise projections for books organized alphabetically—in this case authors cannot afford to use too many incomplete dates (see graphs for the _Hadiyyaŧ al-ʿārifīn_ and _Wafayāt al-aʿyān_ above); and less precise for books organized chronologically.
 It would make sense to develop different subroutines for processing texts based on their organization.
 Having robust metadata on each text would help triggering analytical routines adjusted to various peculiarities, although the structure of a book can be inferred computationally (on this see below).
 Additionally, a more precise logic can be implemented if our texts are properly divided into logical units.
 Thus, in a book organized alphabetically, the analysis of dates would be limited to a single logical unit, while in a book organized chronologically the precision of analysis can be inforced by looking into date statements in the neighboring units.
 At this point, results are provocatively suggestive—but in most cases some familiarity with a specific book will help make sense of its graphs.

-## Expanding: Chronological Focus of an Author

-Todo

-1. some examples of the chronological foci of different historians.
-2. dynamic table of all authors
-3. chronoplot of all authors
-4. discussion of implications and possibilities

-## Expanding further: Chronological Coverage of a Corpus

-Todo

-1. Graphs of all dates per collection
-2. Further discussion of the peculiarities of each collection (Focus on the earlier period; even the focus of later sources from these collections tend to fall more on the earlier periods).

 ## Complementary coverage of “continuations”

 Date statements may also offer other useful insights into Arabic historical sources.
 Comparing chronological coverage of different texts may offer an illustration of how text related to each other.
 Graphs below show a few examples of how certain texts are overlapping chronologically with their “continuations” (_ḏayl_, _takmilaŧ_, _ṣilaŧ_) and are complemented by them.